Labor Laws California: Everything You Need to Know

 An employee handbook is an essential resource to help communicate HR policies to employees, both in terms of their legal rights and their responsibilities.

 Employers have the right to drug test employees, but it must be done in the proper manner.

-    It's vital for employers to terminate employees in a manner that is fully compliant with labor laws California and their own internal policies.
+It's vital for employers to terminate employees in a manner that is fully compliant with labor laws in California and their own internal policies.

-    COBRA stands for Consolidated Omnibus Budget Reconciliation Act Insurance, which is a group plan for health insurance allowing qualified beneficiaries to retain coverage in certain situations.
+COBRA stands for Consolidated Omnibus Budget Reconciliation Act insurance, which is a group plan for health insurance allowing qualified beneficiaries to retain coverage in certain situations.